mcsee/Software-Design-Articles/Articles/Theory/Coupling - The one and only software design problem/readme.md

 ### Classes

 Global variables link a global reference from the code.
-This link cannot be easily broken unless we connect to interfaces instead of references and use [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (the [SOLID](https://en.wikipedia.org/wiki/SOLID) D).
+This link can't be easily broken unless we connect to interfaces instead of references and use [dependency inversion](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (the [SOLID](https://en.wikipedia.org/wiki/SOLID) D).
-Having global variables in a structured language involves being attached to a reference that cannot be replaced, mocked, or deferred over time.
-In object-oriented programming using classification languages, ​​the problem is the same.
+Having global variables in a structured language involves being attached to a reference that can't be replaced, mocked, or deferred over time.
+In object-oriented programming using classification languages, the problem is the same.

 This is a step back to more pure functional languages where there's an explicit prohibition enforced by preventing functions from having side effects.